James P. Clark: Politics

 In 1941, Clark was elected chairman of the Philadelphia Democratic city committee.
 He succeeded a political ally, John B. Kelly, who had been appointed national physical fitness director.
 Clark helped shore up the financially strapped party with his own money.
 Soon after becoming chairman, Clark backed the "Big Truck" bill, a bipartisan piece of legislation favorable to the trucking industry also supported by Republican Joseph N. Pew Jr. that was ultimately defeated.

 Democratic leaders wanted a candidate from Eastern Pennsylvania to be the party nominee in the 1944 United States Senate election.
-The heads of the county committees chose to allow Clark to select the party's preferred candidate.
-He selected U.S. representative Francis J. Myers, who went on to defeated Republican incumbent James J. Davis.
+The heads of the county committees decided to allow Clark to select the party's preferred candidate.
+He selected U.S. representative Francis J. Myers, who went on to defeat Republican incumbent James J. Davis.
 In that same election, Philadelphia Democrats won all six of the city's seats in the United States House of Representatives and returned a strong delegation to the Pennsylvania General Assembly.
 The city also gave President Franklin Delano Roosevelt a 130,000 vote majority, which helped him carry the state of Pennsylvania.
 The success of Clark's candidates in the 1944 election led Robert Taylor of The Pittsburgh Press to put him on par with the two major Democratic leaders in the state; U.S. Senator Joseph F. Guffey and state party chairman David L. Lawrence.

 Clark stepped down as party chairman in 1946 due to business pressures, but remained influential in Democratic party politics.
 In 1950, Clark offered to donate $25,000 to charity if Republican James H. Duff debated his opponent in that year's United States Senate election, Francis J. Myers.
 The debate never occurred and Duff defeated Myers.
 In 1952, Clark, a supporter of Estes Kefauver, led an unsuccessful attempt to remove city committee chairman James A. Finnegan, who backed Adlai Stevenson.

 During the late 1950s and early 1960s, Clark was an ally of U.S. Representative and Philadelphia Democratic chairman William J. Green Jr. and served as finance chairman of the Philadelphia Democratic Committee.
 The two were credited with helping John F. Kennedy win the state in the 1960 presidential election.

 In 1961, Clark fought against a bill in the Pennsylvania General Assembly that would ease restrictions on the size of trailers allowed on highways.